SkillsUnion/tamkeen-software/docs/3-backend/welcome-module/java-installation.md

   1. **Welcome screen**: Click **Next**.
   2. **License Agreement**: Read the agreement and accept it by checking the box, then click **Next**.
   3. **Installation Folder**: You can choose the default installation path (e.g., `C:\Program Files\Eclipse Adoptium\jdk-17`) or select a custom path.
 Click **Next**.
   4. **Set Environment Variables**: Make sure the options to set the `JAVA_HOME` variable and add the JDK to the `PATH` are selected (this will make it easier to use the JDK from the command line).
-As shown in the image below, for Set Java Home variable click on the drop down and choose "Entile feature will be installed on local hard drive".
-You dont have to make any changes to JavaSoft oracle registry key option, just leave it as it is and click next.
+As shown in the image below, for "Set Java Home variable" click on the drop down and choose "Entile feature will be installed on local hard drive".
+You **dont** have to make any changes to "JavaSoft oracle registry key option", just leave it as it is and click next.

        <img src="../assets/jdk-installation.png" width=400>

   5. **Installation**: Click **Install** to begin the installation process.

 - Wait for the installation to complete and click **Finish**.